TobiasPleyer/blog/posts/2019-04-21-external-code-inclusion-with-hakyll.markdown

 2. A modified Pandoc compiler that will rewrite Divs to CodeBlocks

-I keep all my code snippets in a folder named *code*, so to make the snippets known to Hakyll we need the following `Rule`:
+I keep all my code snippets in a folder named *code*, so to make the snippets known to Hakyll I need the following `Rule`:

 ```haskell
 match "code/**" $ do